-While more than a dozen players chosen in the draft are still currently active NHLers a decade and a half later, and countless others had good careers and are now retired, the following five are do not belong in either category.
+While more than a dozen players who were chosen in the draft are still currently active NHLers a decade and a half later, and countless others had good careers and are now retired, the following five do not belong in either category.
 Whether they found fleeting big-league success or no success at all, here are a handful of players from the draft you likely haven’t thought about in years.

 Boris Valabik: Atlanta Thrashers, 10th Overall

 Boris Valabik was just another terrible pick for a franchise that was utterly incompetent at the draft table.

 Chosen after a single unremarkable season with the OHL’s Kitchener Rangers, the left-handed Slovakian defenceman didn’t make his Thrashers debut until 2007-08, when he played seven games with no points and 42 penalty minutes.

 At six-foot-seven and 245 pounds, Valabik had size for sure, but that’s just about all he had.
 He split the 2008-09 and 2009-10 seasons between the AHL’s Chicago Wolves and the Thrashers, playing 73 NHL games while tallying seven assists, spending 168 minutes in the sin bin, and posting poor possession metrics.

 “He resembled a massive pylon that was manoeuvred around by speedy Ferraris on the track,” wrote THW’s own Jeremy Wiebe back in 2014.THW’s Jeremy Wiebe on Boris Valabik